kephalian/Examples-Chapter-16-Machine-Learning-Based-Mobile-Applications-Using-Python-and-Scikit-Learn/README.md

 Chief editor: Debabrata Samanta

-These Python codes did not make it in the final version of the book as the Plegiarism software flagged all this code as ???
+These Python codes did not make it to the final version of the book as their Plegiarism software flagged all this code as ???
 Plegiarism.

 Tell me "import pandas as pd" is Plegiarism?